The Cyclades · Naxos

 €€

 The big-view destination on the Filoti–Apiranthos mountain road.
-Drive up for the sunset, sit on the round-stone terrace, order a couple of meat dishes and a bottle of local.
-The view is the lead, the food keeps up.
+Drive up for the sunset, sit on the round-stone terrace, and order a couple of meat dishes and a bottle of the local.
+The view is the lead, and the food keeps up.

 Filoti–Apiranthos roadMay–Oct · view

 InsiderThe name comes from the little round church of Ai Giannis right beside it.
-It's a sunset spot above all — but Naxos gets windy and cool up here by mid-September, so grab a window table inside and step out for the photo.
-Open all day into cocktails, not just dinner.
+It's a sunset spot above all, though Naxos gets windy and cool up here by mid-September, so take a window table inside and step out for the photo.
+Open from morning through evening cocktails.

 Where We Sleep

-Family-run, on the rise above the old town, with what’s arguably the best Portara view in Chora — the marble doorway framed dead-centre from the breakfast terrace, the whole harbour below it.
-There’s a spa with an indoor hydromassage pool and a Greek restaurant that does a proper dinner, not just the morning buffet, so it works as more than a place to sleep between meals.
-Four minutes downhill puts you in the lanes for dinner; free port transfers handle the bags.
-The Chora base that earns it on the view and the table, not just the location.
+Family-run, on the rise above the old town, with what may be the best Portara view in Chora: the marble doorway framed dead-centre from the breakfast terrace, the whole harbour below it.
+There's a spa with an indoor hydromassage pool and a Greek restaurant that does a real dinner, so you can happily eat in.
+Four minutes downhill puts you in the lanes for dinner, and free port transfers handle the bags.
+The Chora base you book for the view and the table, not the address.

 What it's known for